 If you brought home your dog before the age of about 12 weeks, he most likely imprinted on you, seeing you as a parent-type figure.
 Puppies will typically follow their two-legged parents very closely and may do so less once they mature and become more confident in different situations.

 Why Does My Dog Follow Me Everywhere?

 Besides having tasty treats in your pockets, your dog may be following you around for the following reasons:

 Dogs remember their daily routines and if you always feed your pup at the same time of day or go for a walk at seven in the morning every morning, he will get excited around those times and will likely follow your every move in anticipation of his reward.

 They Want Attention

-Dogs will often follow their humans around because they receive attention or some other form of reward in return for this behavior.
+A dog often follows his humans around because he received attention or some other form of reward in return for this behavior.
 If following their pet parent around leads to treats, play time, or pets, dogs will remember and perform the behavior more frequently.

 Most people will find this behavior endearing.
 However, if shadowing behavior becomes excessive it may become annoying and can be dangerous to you or your dog if the behavior causes you to trip.